 Can it be that spring has finally decided to grace us with its presence?
 Tentative buds peek from beneath the scraggy clay, ennervated blades of grass sun themselves daily, waiting to transform from brittle, strawlike shoots to brilliant green fringes undulating in tranquil breezes.
 The sun is finally blazing overhead, causing pedestrians to peel off successive layers of clothing, first hat, then gloves, then scarf, then jacket as they stroll along, like human illustrations of the the classic Aesop fable.

 Okay, enough with the purple prose!

 Bah, spring, I say.
 I know; you’d think I’d be ecstatic, wouldn’t you?
 After all, I consider myself the unrivalled Queen of Wrath Against Winter.
 In contrast to the frozen, snowy season, spring is a harbinger of new life.
 Flowers.
 Gurgling streams.
 Picnics in the park and “Paris in the-the.”
-The season premiere of Rescue Me.
 And yet, and yet. . . despite all this, spring has made me grumpy.
 Why?